 As President of Carleton, Poskanzer devised and led a comprehensive strategic planning process that brought together faculty, students, staff, alumni, and parents to chart the College’s course for the coming decade.
 This plan, Carleton’s Future, is now being implemented.
 The last few years at Carleton have been marked by a dramatic increase in the number of applications, along with continued success in faculty recruitment.

 Steve is married to Dr. Jane Nofer Poskanzer, a clinical child psychologist who specializes in the diagnosis of autism and related disabilities.
-The couple has two children: Jill, a junior at Carleton; and Craig, a senior at Phillips Exeter Academy in New Hampshire.
+The couple has two children: Jill, a rising senior at Carleton; and Craig, an Exeter graduate who will be a first-year student at Princeton University in the fall.